deviamar/MLSN-Team-6/README.md

-# MLSN-Team-6
+# MLSN Team 6
-Group repo for ML project with the MLSN club.
+Group repo for a Computer Vision project with the MLSN club.